Port of Vancouver USA will make the following adjustments to Tariff No. 6 effective Dec. 1, 2020

-|Alert||HOLIDAY CLOSURE – MEMORIAL DAY, MAY 27 – The Port of Vancouver USA will be closed for receipt and delivery of cargo on Monday, May 27 in observance of Memorial Day.
-Vessel activity will not be interrupted.
-The administration office will also be closed both days.
+HOLIDAY CLOSURE – THANKSGIVING, NOV.
+26 & 27 – The Port of Vancouver USA will be closed for receipt and delivery of cargo on Thursday, Nov.
+26 and Friday, Nov.
+27, 2020 in observance of the Thanksgiving holiday.
+Thanksgiving Day, Thursday, November 26, is an ILWU Non-Working Holiday.
+Vessel activity will be conducted as usual on Friday, Nov.
+27. The administrative office will also be closed both days.

 Excellent Transportation Connections

 Foreign Trade Zones bring benefits that may be the competitive advantage companies need to remain in the U.S. and continue employing American workers, contributing to the domestic economy.
 The Foreign Trade Zone 296 service area covers all of Clark County which includes the cities of Vancouver, Camas, Washougal, Ridgefield, La Center, Battle Ground and part of Woodland.